-When read plainly, the amendments to chapter 11 with respect to individual debtors show that the absolute priority rule has been abrogated in favor of the projected disposable income test as the mechanism (along with the liquidation, or

-"best interests" test in 1129(a)(7)) to protect unsecured creditors.
-Nevertheless, the bankruptcy court below held that the debtors must continue to satisfy the absolute priority rule.
-Thus, the bankruptcy court opted for an interpretation of the statute that allows unsecured creditors, and in this case a single small creditor, to force "honest but unfortunate" individual chapter 11 debtors into liquidation rather than allowing for effective reorganization.
-This works in no one's favor because liquidation in this case will result in a lower payment to unsecured creditors.
+When read plainly, the amendments to chapter 11 with respect to individual debtors show that the absolute priority rule has been abrogated in favor of the projected disposable income test as the mechanism to protect unsecured creditors (along with the liquidation, or "best interests" test in 1129(a)(7)).
+The bankruptcy court below correctly held that the debtors need not satisfy the absolute priority rule, opting for an interpretation of the statute that avoids liquidation and allows the debtors to maintain their reorganization plan, thereby maximizing recovery for unsecured creditors.